DIPlib/diplib/DIPthoughts.md

 -   `dipshow` will be simplified, as simple calls to a *DIPlib* display function will generate the 2D array for display.

-### Issues with the current MATLAB interface
+### Issues with the current *MATLAB* interface

-Currently (version 2), complex images need to be copied over in the interface, as DIPlib and MATLAB represent them differently.
-There are two solutions: DIPlib represents them as MATLAB does (which seems like a really bad idea to me), or we cast them to a non-complex array that MATLAB can be happy with even if it doesn't interpret it correctly.
+Currently (version 2), complex images need to be copied over in the interface, as *DIPlib* and *MATLAB* represent them differently.
+There are two solutions: *DIPlib* represents them as *MATLAB* does (which seems like a really bad idea to me), or we cast them to a non-complex array that *MATLAB* can be happy with even if it doesn't interpret it correctly.
-Only when converting the `dip_image` object to a MATLAB array will the copy be necessary.
+Only when converting the `dip_image` object to a *MATLAB* array will the copy be necessary.
 It could be simple to include a 'complex' dimension as the first dimension of the `mxArray` (for real images, this would have a size of 1).
 The new tensor dimension would then be the second dimension (for scalar images, again of size 1).
 Thus, the mxArray would always be:
 [complex, tensor, x, y, z, ...].
-A reshape would get rid of the first dimension to translate to a MATLAB array, in case of a real image.
+A reshape would get rid of the first dimension to translate to a *MATLAB* array, in case of a real image.
 A complex image would need a simple copy.

 If we go this route, we might as well go all the way, and always have a one-dimensional uint8 array inside the `dip_image` object.
 Each of the `dip::Image` member elements would be copied into the `dip_image` object, to make the conversion back and forth in the interface as trivial as possible.
-All indexing and basic operations that are computed in MATLAB in the old implementation would go through DIPlib in the new implementation.
+All indexing and basic operations that are computed in *MATLAB* in the old implementation would go through *DIPlib* in the new implementation.
 The `dml` interface would also copy the image data into an `mxArray` (or two for complex images).
-This step would then not be as efficient as it is in the old DIPimage, but should be avoided anyway.
-The only place where this step needs to be efficient is in the generation of a display image, which could be arranged by creating that image as an encapsulated `mxArray` with the right dimensions and strides for MATLAB to show it.
+This step would then not be as efficient as it is in the old *DIPimage*, but should be avoided anyway.
+The only place where this step needs to be efficient is in the generation of a display image, which could be arranged by creating that image as an encapsulated `mxArray` with the right dimensions and strides for *MATLAB* to show it.